kasprowski/yanshan/README.md

-# Deep Leraning with Python
+# Deep Learning with Python
 This repository is for Yanshan University students attending my course *Deep Learning with Python*